 A radical visionary who renounced his Prussian title to become the self-proclaimed 'orator of the human race' during the French Revolution.

-Anacharsis Cloots was the French Revolution's most flamboyant cosmopolitan.
-A wealthy Prussian baron, he arrived in Paris in 1789, intoxicated by the ideals of liberty and fraternity.
-He dramatically shed his nobility, donated his fortune to the republic, and reinvented himself as a citizen of the world.
-Cloots argued passionately for a universal republic, envisioning a world parliament that would transcend national borders—a radical notion of global governance centuries ahead of its time.
-He famously staged a 'Festival of Reason' and led a delegation of foreigners before the National Assembly to demonstrate global solidarity.
-His fervent atheism and internationalism, however, eventually made him a target.
+A wealthy Prussian baron, Anacharsis Cloots arrived in Paris in 1789, intoxicated by the ideals of liberty and fraternity.
+He shed his nobility, donated his fortune to the republic, and reinvented himself as a citizen of the world.
+Cloots argued passionately for a universal republic, envisioning a world parliament that would extend beyond national borders—a radical notion of global governance centuries ahead of its time.
+He staged a 'Festival of Reason' and led a delegation of foreigners before the National Assembly to demonstrate global solidarity.
+His fervent atheism and internationalism made him a target.
 As the Revolution turned inward during the Terror, his views were deemed dangerously extreme.
-Branded an enemy by Robespierre, who saw his universalism as a threat to the new French nation, Cloots was guillotined in 1794, a martyr for a borderless world that never came to be.
+Robespierre saw his universalism as a threat to the new French nation.
+Cloots was guillotined in 1794, a martyr for a borderless world that never came to be.
+He was the French Revolution's most flamboyant cosmopolitan, a Prussian nobleman born in 1755.

 The biggest hits of 1755